College of Business Administration

 Courses

-Select 3-8 hours of electives.
+Select 4-7 hours of electives.
 The number of required elective hours is determined by the degree program, mathematics track, general education courses selected, and the hours of each required business course.
 Students in the Accounting degree program must take enough electives to reach 45 hours of General Course Requirements.
-Students in the Entrepreneurship, Finance, HRM, Information Decision Sciences, Management, Marketing and Real Estate Studies degree programs must take enough electives to reach 48 hours of General Course Requirements.
-Music skills courses will not count in this category3-8
+Students in the Entrepreneurship, Finance, Human Resource Management, Information Decision Sciences, Management, Marketing, and Real Estate Studies degree programs must take enough electives to reach 48 hours of General Course Requirements.
+4-7

 Students contracted in the ROTC program may only utilize hours of 200-, 300-, and 400-level Military Science (MILS) and Naval Science (NS) courses towards hours of electives required for the seven Bachelor of Science degrees in the College of Business Adminstration and the Bachelor of Business Administration degrees.
 MILS courses approved for general education are excluded from this limitation.
 In addition, CBA will allow a maximum of 3 semester hours of credit for MILS/NS courses at the 100 level and an additional 1 hour of credit in basic military science for a minimum of six months of extended active duty in any branch of the armed forces of the United States.